 As old buildings tend to move in tune with seasonal changes to ground conditions, replacement windows need to tolerate this without distorting; something that timber frames are generally better suited to than aluminium or PVCu.

 Rot is a particular problem and soft, decayed wood, flaking paint and sticking windows are all signs.
-Rot tends to be caused by water penetration and pooling leading to deterioration of the timber; this in turn tends to be the result of a lack of maintenance or where corner joints have worked loose.
+It tends to be caused by water penetration and pooling leading to deterioration of the timber; this in turn tends to be the result of a lack of maintenance or where corner joints have worked loose.

 To test for rot, check to see if the wood is soft and spongy, and can be dug away with a screwdriver.
-Loose joints are another common problem.

-- Small areas of rot can be cut out and filled with putty or filler.
+- Small areas of rot can be cut out and filled with putty or filler

 - With larger areas, it should be possible to cut away the damaged wood, treat the remaining sound wood with preservative fluid, and graft new sections of replacement timber into place.
-(Preservative tablets can also be inserted into holes drilled in the frame; these release a preservative into the timber.)
+Preservative tablets can also be inserted into holes drilled in the frame; these release a preservative into the timber

-- A primer and undercoat followed by two topcoats of exterior paint should ideally be applied as a finish.
+- A primer and undercoat followed by two topcoats of exterior paint should ideally be applied as a finish

-- Cracked or loose glazing putty must be renewed too.
+- Cracked or loose glazing putty must be renewed too